Cody Rhodes: TNT Champion and departure (2020–2022)

-Feud with Seth Rollins and injury (2022–2023)

-On March 18, 2022, it was reported by multiple sources that Rhodes had signed a contract with WWE.
-On the first night of WrestleMania 38, Rhodes was revealed as Seth "Freakin" Rollins' surprise opponent, making his return to WWE after six years and defeating Rollins.
+On March 18, 2022, it was reported by multiple sources that Rhodes had re-signed with WWE.
+On the first night of WrestleMania 38 on April 2, Rhodes was revealed as Seth "Freakin" Rollins' surprise opponent, making his return to WWE after six years and defeating Rollins.
 On the following episode of Raw, Rhodes stated that he returned to WWE to win the championship that his father, Dusty Rhodes, never got to hold, the WWE Championship.
 Rhodes subsequently defeated Rollins once more in a rematch at WrestleMania Backlash.
 Ahead of their Hell in a Cell match at the eponymous event, Rhodes suffered a legitimate pectoral muscle tear, which had eventuated halfway through a brawl on the prior episode of Raw.
 The injury was exacerbated when the muscle tore entirely off the bone while Rhodes was weight training in the days preceding the event.
 He entered Hell in a Cell with a massive spot of discolored skin, but despite the severe injury, managed to defeat Rollins for the third time.
-Dave Meltzer rated the match five stars, the first WWE main roster match since 2011 to receive such a rating.
-Four days later, it was announced that Rhodes underwent successful surgery to repair a torn right pectoral tendon, but was rendered unable to compete for nine months.
+Four days later, it was announced that Rhodes underwent successful surgery to repair a torn right pectoral tendon, rendering him unable to compete for eight months.

-Royal Rumble winner (2023–present)

-After various vignettes documented his recovery from injury, on the January 16 episode of Raw, Rhodes announced he would return to competition in the men's Royal Rumble match at Royal Rumble on January 28.
-Cody Rhodes entered at number 30 in the Royal Rumble match, last eliminating Gunther to win the match.
-On the January 30 episode of Raw, Rhodes challenged Roman Reigns for the Undisputed WWE Universal Championship at WrestleMania 39.
-WWE confirmed the match later in the night.
+On the January 16, 2023, episode of Raw, Rhodes announced in a pre-taped video that he would return to competition in the men's Royal Rumble match at Royal Rumble on January 28, which he won after lastly eliminating Gunther.
+On the following episode of Raw, Rhodes challenged Roman Reigns for the Undisputed WWE Universal Championship at WrestleMania 39.
+In the main event of the second night of WrestleMania, Rhodes was defeated by Reigns after interference from Solo Sikoa.
+The booking decision was met with divisive reactions from fans, journalists and other wrestlers.

+Rhodes's next feud was against Brock Lesnar, defeating Lesnar at Backlash, but lost to him at Night of Champions.
+Rhodes began a brief feud with Dominik Mysterio, whom he defeated at Money in the Bank.
+After that, he returned for one more match with Lesnar and definitively ended their feud by defeating Lesnar at SummerSlam.
+At Fastlane on October 7, Rhodes and Jey Uso won the Undisputed WWE Tag Team Championship from The Judgment Day (Finn Bálor and Damian Priest), becoming double champions in the process, before losing it nine days later against Balor and Priest.
+At Survivor Series: WarGames on November 25, Rhodes, Rollins, Jey Uso, Sami Zayn, and a returning Randy Orton defeated The Judgment Day (Damian Priest, Finn Bálor, Dominik Mysterio and JD McDonagh) and Drew McIntyre in a WarGames match.
+On the November 27 episode of Raw, Rhodes announced he would compete in the men's Royal Rumble match at Royal Rumble.